How To Profit From The Wealthy Mainland Chinese

 Chinese investors tend to invest where there is a concentration of Chinese.
 Hence, it's not good enough to just buy property in one of the top 20 most viewed cities.
 You need to buy in areas where there is already a thriving Chinese population.

 In San Francisco, that area is the Richmond and Sunset Districts.
-In New York, the Chinese are clustered in Queens, Brooklyn, and Chinatown Manhattan (lower).
+The Chinese in New York City are clustered in Queens, Brooklyn, and Chinatown Manhattan (lower).
 In Vancouver, they are everywhere, but especially on the west end.

 2) Speak Mandarin and understand Chinese culture.